Our Town (1940 film)

 The film was a faithful reproduction of the play except for two significant changes: the film used scenery, whereas the play had not; the events of the third act, which in the play revolve around the death of one of the main characters, were turned into a dream from which she awakens, allowing her to resume a normal life.
 Producer Sol Lesser worked with Wilder in creating these changes.

-Wilder wrote producer Sol Lesser that "Emily should live....
-In a movie you see the people so close "to" that a different relation is established.
-In the theater, they are halfway abstractions in an allegory, in the movie they are very concrete....
-It is disproportionately cruel that she die.
+Wilder wrote Lesser that "Emily should live....
+In a movie you see the people so close to that a distant relation is established.
+In the theater they are halfway abstractions in an allegory; in the movie they are very concrete....
+[I]t’s even disproportionately cruel that she die.
 Let her live...."

 A radio adaptation of the film on Lux Radio Theater on May 6, 1940, used the altered film ending.

 The U.S. copyright of the film was not renewed after its first term expired in 1968.

 Plot

-The residents of the small town of Grover’s Corners in New Hampshire live peacefully and in harmony.
+The residents of the small town of Grover's Corners in New Hampshire live peacefully and in harmony.
 Dr. Gibbs, his wife Julie, and their two children George and Rebecca are the neighbors of the Webbs, who have a lovely daughter, Emily, and a younger son, Wally.
-George and Emily fall in love and after three years of courting they get married.
-Time goes by and Emily becomes very sick with the birth of her second child.
+George and Emily fall in love, and after three years of courting they get married.
+Time goes by and Emily becomes very sick after the birth of her second child.
 While she is dying, she meets all the people who have left this world in the years before.
-Emily, who remains in a kind of in-between world, remembers her previous life, but in the end the young woman decides to live and she wakes up from her dream.
+Emily, who remains in a kind of in-between world, remembers her previous life, but, in the end, she decides to live, and she wakes up from her dream.